 Dominican St. Thomas Aquinas gave us one monumental Summa.
 Now, the Dominican Sisters of Mary, Mother of the Eucharist have their turn with a summa of a catechetical work named Echoing the Mystery, a master resource for those wishing to catechize and evangelize.

-Providently, the Dominican Sisters of Mary, Mother of the Eucharist got to know Morgan, and invited her to instruct the sisters in catechetics.
+Providently, the Dominican Sisters of Mary, Mother of the Eucharist got to know Morgan and invited her to instruct the sisters in catechetics.
 Sister John Dominic realized Morgan’s seven-decades-long knowledge and outstanding successful methods had to be not only preserved but continuously spread and employed.
-She had been one of Morgan’s students, along with others, including EWTN mainstays Chris Stefanik, Edward Sri and Jeff Cavins.
+She had been one of Morgan’s students, along with others, including EWTN mainstays Chris Stefanick, Edward Sri and Jeff Cavins.

-When Morgan retired to Ann Arbor, a decade-long initiative to bring such a masterwork to fruition was interrupted numerous times because of her health’s ups and downs.
+When Morgan retired to Ann Arbor, an initiative to bring such a masterwork to fruition was interrupted numerous times because of her health’s ups and downs.
 In 2016, Sister Athanasius Munroe, who has a degree from Franciscan University’s Catechetical Institute, was assigned to work with Morgan, composing the content.

-Sister John Dominic shared several insights about this monumental project with Register staff writer Joseph Pronechen via a recent email interview.
+Sister John Dominic shared several insights about this monumental project with the Register via a recent email interview.

 Why do you see this as a master resource?